Bihar elections, 65 pending bypolls to be held around same time: EC | Politics

 Bihar elections, 65 pending bypolls to be held around same time: EC

-The pending by-election to one Lok Sabha and 64 assembly seats spread across 15 states and the Bihar assembly polls will be held "around the same time", the Election Commission said on Friday.
-The term of the Bihar assembly ends on November 29 and elections are likely to be held sometime in October-November.
+The pending by-elections to one Lok Sabha and 64 assembly seats spread across 15 states and the Bihar assembly polls will be held "around the same time", the Election Commission (EC) said on Friday.
+The term of the 243-member Bihar assembly ends on November 29 and elections are required to be completed before that date, the EC said.

+There have been demands by some political parties to postpone the electoral exercise due to the COVID-19 pandemic.
+The polls are likely to be held sometime in October-November, EC sources have said.

 Among the 64 vacant assembly seats, 27 are in Madhya Pradesh.
 Most of these 27 seats fell vacant when rebel Congress members resigned from the party and the assembly to join the BJP.
-With the resignations of the Congress members, the Kamal Nath-led government fell and the BJP returned to power.
-"One of the major factors in clubbing them together is the relative ease of movement of central forces and related logistics issues," a Commission statement said.
+With the resignations of the Congress members, the Kamal Nath-led government fell and the BJP returned to power in the state.
+"One of the major factors in clubbing them together is the relative ease of movement of central forces and related logistics issues," an EC statement said.

 The EC took the decision after taking into account various factors, an official said.
 The bypoll to the Valmiki Nagar Lok Sabha seat in Bihar has been pending.

 One assembly seat each in Chhattisgarh, Haryana, Karnataka and West Bengal; two seats each in Assam, Jharkhand, Kerala, Nagaland, Tamil Nadu and Odisha; five assembly seats in Manipur and eight each in Gujarat and Uttar Pradesh are also vacant.
-In July this year, the Election Commission had deferred the by-elections to one Lok Sabha and seven assembly seats beyond the six month period due to the onset of monsoon and possibilities of floods and the COVID-19 pandemic.
+In July, the EC had deferred the by-elections to one Lok Sabha and seven assembly seats beyond the six month period due to the onset of monsoon and possibilities of floods and the COVID-19 pandemic.

 ALSO READ